zicklag/docs-1/getting-started/introduction.md

 **The App and APIs**\
 Once your database is introspected and abstracted, Directus dynamically generates REST and GraphQL API endpoints to manage your data with granular control.
-You also get CLI tools for file management and a complete Javascript SDK.
+You also get CLI tools for file management and a complete JavaScript SDK.

 The API and CLI power the no-code App.
 In other words, the App is just a GUI that provides no-code access to the API.
 This architecture is how Directus democratizes the database and provides control to [the whole team](#who-s-it-for).